 In this article we have shown how Bahr and Hutton's [2015] approach to compiler calculation can be extended to account for effects such as non-termination and non-determinism using monadic reasoning.
 Moreover, the monadic approach allows us to maintain the familiar equational reasoning style for calculations.
 Interesting topics for further work include: dealing with multiple effects by compiling them away one at a time, leading to multi-stage compilers; combining the technique with a dependently-typed approach to compiler calculation [Pickard and Hutton 2021]; and considering how it may be adapted to register-based machines [Bahr and Hutton 2020].

 ACKNOWLEDGMENTS

-This work was supported by EPSRC grant EP/P00587X/1, Unified Reasoning About Program Correctness and Efficiency, for which funding is gratefully acknowledged.
+We thank the reviewers for their useful comments and suggestions.
+This work was funded by EPSRC grant EP/P00587X/1, Unified Reasoning About Program Correctness and Efficiency.